New England (New South Wales): History

 The region has been occupied by Indigenous Australians for tens of thousands of years, in the west by the Kamilaroi people.
 In the highlands, the original languages (which are now extinct) included Anaiwan to the south of Guyra and Ngarbal to the north of Guyra.
-The population of the tablelands has been estimated to be 1,100 to 1,200 at the time of colonisation – quite low in comparison to the Liverpool Plains and Gwyder River region, estimated to be 4,500 to 5,500.
+The population of the tablelands has been estimated to be 1,100 to 1,200 at the time of colonisation – quite low in comparison to the Liverpool Plains and Gwydir River region, estimated to be 4,500 to 5,500.
 Conflict, disease and environmental damage caused the tablelands population to be reduced to 400 by the 1890s.

 The first European to explore the New England area was English explorer John Oxley, who crossed the southern part of the New England Range near the Apsley Falls before he discovered and named Port Macquarie in 1818.
 In 1827 Allan Cunningham travelled north along the western edge of the Range until he reached the Darling Downs in Queensland.
 In 1831 Thomas Mitchell reached Wallamoul Station near Tamworth and explored to the Namoi River then followed it to Narrabri.
 Moving on, Mitchell found a deep, broad river which was the Gwydir.
 In 1832, Mitchell cut across the plains to the Gwydir River near Moree.
 The team then spent several weeks charting the tributaries between the Gwydir and the Barwon Rivers.

 Hamilton Collins Sempill was the first settler in the New England area when he took up the 'Wolka' run in 1832, establishing slab huts where 'Langford' now stands close to Walcha.
 During the 1830s further squatters moved their sheep flocks onto the Northern Tablelands as they had been displaced by the Australian Agricultural Company, which dominated resources in the Hunter Valley.
 When the area was opened up for settlement in the 1830s, this led to the gazetting of nine pastoral districts.
 These districts had a small police force and a Commissioner of Crown Lands.

 Australian red cedar (Toona ciliata) cutters moved into the headwaters of the Macleay River in the early 1830s to harvest the valuable trees.
 The ranges between Kempsey and Glen Innes yielded about 300000 board feet in 1950.